...both a sensitive group player and a gifted soloist... his improvisations are vibrant, percussive flashes of colour.

 ADAM SIEFF, JAZZ ON THE BEACH RADIO - “…an excellent album…”

-JULIAN JOSEPH - “Benet McLean pushes the boundaries of the violin in jazz with unparalleled modernism.
+JULIAN JOSEPH, BRITISH JAZZ PIANIST, BANDLEADER, COMPOSER, BROADCASTER AND EDUCATOR - “Benet McLean pushes the boundaries of the violin in jazz with unparalleled modernism.
 His rendition of Bobby Watson’s "Fuller Love" is captivating, and his original compositions showcase a brilliance, allowing his dynamic, hand-picked band of talented young players to shimmer.
 His use of the iconic B3 Organ at the heart of the ensemble combines perfectly with the timbre of his violin and the tenor saxophone of Duncan Eagles.
 This latest offering sparkles and glistens with the magic of his expansive artistry.
 Profound, ethereal, and pulsating with raw energy, the essence of this musical titan resonates in every track, capturing your undivided attention and admiration.”

 JULIAN MAYNARD-SMITH, LONDON JAZZ NEWS - “…McLean’s subsequent violin solo is gorgeously limpid, with none of the rhythmic stiffness that can mar jazz violin.
 McLean’s also extremely tasteful (throughout the album) in his use of effects such as sustain and delay, using just enough sonic seasoning to flavour the dish without overwhelming it. …‘Mr Bap’ is like classic sixties Blue Note updated for the 21st century, an earworm tune drenched in the blues (especially the violin and tenor sax solos) but with squelchy keyboards (think Herbie Hancock’s Headhunters) and organ putting the fun into funky, and a playful ending spiralling off in an unexpected direction.
 Everyone sounds as if they’re having a blast. …In summary, this delightful album should entrance even those who think they don’t like jazz violin.
 And given the joyful energy this group has created in a studio, I bet they sound fantastic live as well.”
 Click for full review